 To secure a murder conviction, the Crown must prove beyond a reasonable doubt that:

-Our role is to attack identity, causation, and intent using disclosure analysis, expert evidence, and credibility challenges.
+Our role is to test identity, causation, and intent through disclosure analysis, expert evidence, and credibility challenges.

-Generally, first degree murder is both planned and deliberate.
-A murder is planned when it is conceived and thought out.
-A murder is deliberate when it not impulsive and is, instead, purposeful.
-A plan to kill does not need to be lengthy and elaborate; there just needs to be some degree of planning and deliberation before the murder occurs.
+First-degree murder is murder that is planned and deliberate.
+A murder is planned when it is conceived and thought out in advance; it is deliberate when it is not impulsive but purposeful.
+The plan does not need to be lengthy or elaborate.

 | Point | First-degree | Second-degree |